Carl E. Hazlewood: Art

 Hazlewood works with a number of different mediums, including modern performance installations, mixed-media, sculpture, abstract drawing, painting, photography, and digital exhibition/performance.
 Describing his own work, Hazlewood says:

 For a culturally complex 'black' person from the Caribbean there were, inevitably, demanding questions concerning painting's relevance.
 As a curator and someone interested in theoretical aspects of art, it seemed necessary to take all these polemical ideas into consideration.
 But working now, in photography and multimedia installations, my interest is in paring down complexities to essential practical ideas; particularly those basic ones that concern the visual and establishing an assertive abstract image.
 New constructions are made mostly of paper, twine, canvas, and other materials attached directly to the wall.
 Unframed, the bounding edges are unrestricted, left free to respond to the visual 'pressures' of what happens within the piece.

 Career

 Hazlewood's mother was an artist, and as such, he has been around artists and has been making art for most of his life.
-He is currently a member of the Brooklyn Arts Council, an editor for Nka: Journal of Contemporary African Art, at Duke University, a contributing writer at Flash Art International, ART PAPERS Magazine, and NY Arts Magazine.
+He is currently a member of the Brooklyn Arts Council, a member of American Abstract Artists, an editor for Nka: Journal of Contemporary African Art, at Duke University, a contributing writer at Flash Art International, ART PAPERS Magazine, and NY Arts Magazine.
 Hazlewood has also worked as a curator for a number of projects including work at Aljira, the not-for-profit art center he co-founded; The Nathan Cummings Foundation, New York; Studio Museum in Harlem, New York; Hallwalls, New York; Artists Space, New York; and P.S.122, New York.